-Unfortunately, there are too many variables in this scenario and there currently is no way to 100% reliably detect that a conflict happened.
-So, we suggest a datamodel level workaround for people who are worried by suggesting them to keep the records in two different sets/namespaces, each DC writes to its own set/ns.
-This will avoid real conflict.
-However, the user would need to read from both the records and merge them using their business logic as and when needed.
+Unfortunately, there are too many variables in this scenario and there is no way to detect that a conflict happened with complete reliability.
+A datamodel level workaround is suggested for customers who are worried by the idea of keeping the records in two different sets/namespaces, where each DC writes to its own set/ns.
+This would avoid real conflict.
+However, the user would need to read from both the records and merge them using their business logic as and when necessary.

-2) If I see generation count to be the same in both the source cluster and destination cluster, who wins: XDR or local cluster?
+2) If an equivalent generation count is observed in both the source cluster and destination cluster, which wins: XDR or local cluster?

-However, there were complications with using the gencheck in some scenarios including cases with deletes and re-creation of records, therefore this configuration option was deprecated since 3.8.1
+There were complications with using the generation check in some scenarios including cases with deletes and re-creation of records, therefore this configuration option was deprecated from Aerospike 3.8.1 onwards.

-So, whenever XDR writes to it’s destination, it will overwrite the destination copy (updating the meta-data of the record like TTL, generation number, etc).
+Whenever XDR writes to it’s destination, it will overwrite the destination copy of the record (updating the meta-data of the record such as TTL, generation number, etc).

-Also, XDR version 3.8.3 and above supports a configuration to only ship the bins that have been updated.
-See xdr-ship-bins for more details.
+XDR version 3.8.3 and above supports a configuration to only ship the bins that have been updated.
+The option is

-3) Does XDR preserves the generation of records that are shipped?
+3) Does XDR preserve the generation of records that are shipped?

-The generation of records is independent on each cluster.
-Here are a couple of examples to illustrate situations where the generation will not match between a source and the destination:
+The generation of records are independent on each cluster.
+Here are a couple of examples to illustrate situations where the generation will not match between a source and destination cluster: